iSOLveIT/protege_owl/_sources/index.rst.txt

   see that all the additional isSpicierThan and isMilderThan values have been filled in for you because the reasoner knows that the two properties are inverses and transitive.
-For example, Mild, which we didn’t edit at all, should have two values for isMilderThan filled in by the reasoner.
+For example, Mild, which we didn't edit at all, should have two values for isMilderThan filled in by the reasoner.

 We can use these properties in various ways to reason about the relative